Anjeelow/news-annotator/README.md

 Results are saved in the same nested-by-publisher shape with additional fields: `label`, `primary_marker`, `reasoning`, and `confidence`.

+## Initial Verification

+Use verification_sample_articles.json to validate and cross-reference results with manual annotation in order to gauge the accuracy of the model.

+A file called verification_articles.json will contain the manually annotated articles, while labeled_verification_results.json will contain the GPT annotated articles to compare.

+The categories are: BF, SBF, N, SBA, BA, which are acronyms of the 5 categories for brevity.

 ## Tips

 - To use your enhanced rules by default, set `RULES_FILE=annotation_rules_enhanced.txt` in `.env`.
 - If your paths contain spaces, quote them on the CLI, e.g., `--rules "C:\\path with spaces\\annotation_rules_enhanced.txt"`.
 - If you prefer not to mutate your input data, leave `CONSUME_INPUT` unset or `false` (default).